Paper products, pulp for clothing, and palm oil all place compounding stresses on Indonesia’s rainforests, communities and animals.

 The Paper Trail to Canada, the US & Europe

-Indonesia’s pulp and paper giants sell directly to international customers in the publishing, office retail and print sectors.
+Indonesia’s pulp and paper giants sell to international customers in the publishing, office retail, print and packaging sectors.
 Additionally they sell to paper producers in China – with China increasingly a major global production centre for paper and sourcing.
 China-based paper mills source much of their wood fibre from Canada’s forests and Indonesian rainforests and plantations.

 Be it domestic or internationally printed products, Indonesian rainforests are finding their ways into our offices and homes in the books, photocopy paper, tissue products, packaging, magazines and reports we buy and read.
 Reports by World Wildlife Fund and the Rainforest Action Network found that up to 90% of children’s publishers carried books that contained fibre stemming from rainforest destruction.
 The situation is improving, however, as many book publishers are crafting progressive purchasing policies and looking closely at the source of their fiber.

 From the Tropics to Your Wardrobe